kunalg3/map-vehicle-location-2/README.md

 5. Start the development server:
     ```bash
     npm start
-6. Open the app in your browser:
+6. Open the app in your browser on port 3000 or any other port:
     http://localhost:3000

 ## How to Use